Check out what we've been up to in May 2022

 Hydrologists from Mareeba, who maintain a water quality monitoring site at Myola, have learned how to recognise yellow crazy ants after attending an identification and information presentation delivered by the Wet Tropics Management Authority.

-Toolbox talks are an efficient way of providing a better understanding of the devastation these invaders can and best practice advice on methods to reduce the possibility of an infestation being transported into, or from, your work areas.
-The uncontrolled spread of yellow crazy ants will result in major environmental damage, economic impacts on tourism and agricultural industries, property development and residents’ lifestyles.
+Toolbox talks are an efficient way of providing a better understanding of the devastation these invaders can cause.
+Authority staff can provide knowledge and best practice advice on methods to reduce the possibility of an infestation being transported into, or from, your work areas.
+Uncontrolled spread of yellow crazy ants will result in major environmental damage, economic impacts on tourism and agricultural industries, property development and residents’ lifestyles.

 When Kuranda Conservation Community Nursery held their AGM in March, they also invited the Authority’s yellow crazy ant team along to conduct an information session on these invasive pests.
 Monitoring staff members provided an informative presentation, complete with a live ant display for an up close and personal experience.